Skip to main content

 You can decline

 Being named executor doesn't obligate you to serve.
-If you can't or don't want to, the court will appoint an alternate or next eligible person.
+If you can't or don't want to, the court appoints the alternate named in the will, or the next eligible person under state law.

 2

-Probate begins when you file the will and petition the court to be appointed executor.
-Until then, you don't have legal authority to act.
+Probate begins when you file the will and petition the court for Letters.
+Until the court issues them, you have no legal authority to close an account, sell a car, or pay a bill from estate funds.

 3